Evan Longoria Player Props: Diamondbacks vs. Rays

 Rays Pitching Rankings

-- The Rays have the third-ranked team ERA across all league pitching staffs (3.65).
+- The Rays' 3.63 team ERA ranks third among all MLB pitching staffs.

-- Rays pitchers combine to surrender 85 total home runs at a clip of one per game (to rank 11th in baseball).
+- Rays pitchers combine to allow the 10th-fewest home runs in baseball (85 total, one per game).

-- Eflin (9-3) is going for his 10th win when he takes the mound for the Rays in his 15th start of the season.
-He has a 3.35 ERA in 83 1/3 innings pitched, with 84 strikeouts.
+- The Rays will send Chirinos (3-3) to the mound to make his fifth start of the season.
+He is 3-3 with a 3.91 ERA and 23 strikeouts through 48 1/3 innings pitched.

-- The righty last pitched on Friday against the Kansas City Royals, when he threw six innings, allowing three earned runs while giving up seven hits.
+- In his most recent time out on Saturday, the right-hander threw 5 1/3 innings against the Kansas City Royals, allowing eight earned runs while surrendering nine hits.

+- The 29-year-old has put up an ERA of 3.91, with 4.3 strikeouts per nine innings, in 11 games this season.
+Opponents have a .222 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.